ABOUT THE RACE

 MANDATORY EQUIPMENT

-• Mobile phone – functional, charged and always on.
-This is so that we can contact you and you can contact us.
-So that you can call for help at any time.
-To make navigation easier.
-And some selfies and panoramas will also come in handy.
+• Cell phone - working, charged and always on.
+That's so we can contact you and you can contact us.
+So you can call for help anytime.
+To make it easier for you to navigate.
+And some selfies and panoramas will come in handy too.
+Plus, one text message a day to HQ is mandatory.

 • Red rare light to be used on the roads.